-All of us probably want to have healthy hair and might have heard the claim that fewer washes are good for the hair.
+We all want healthy hair and might have heard the claim that fewer washes are good for the hair.
 But when your scalp feels oily after a few days it can be hard to reduce the number of washes.
 So how often should you really wash your hair?
-Keep on reading for the answer to this question and more advice on how to wash your hair in the best way!
+Our experts have answered this question and have more advice on how to wash your hair in the best way!

 How often you should wash your hair

 It is generally recommended to wash your hair 2-3 times a week.
 This is also affected by factors such as hair type and lifestyle, for example if you sweat during exercise or use a lot of styling products.
 Our scalp naturally produces sebum, which causes the feeling of oily hair.
 This is why shampoos remove excess oil, dirt and product residues.
 But finding a good routine for how many times to wash your hair each week can be tricky when you want to avoid greasy hair.

 The sebum that the scalp produces is not a bad thing in itself as these natural oils are important so your hair doesn’t appear dull and become brittle.
 Because shampoos are created to remove excess oils, excessive shampooing can lead to removing the natural oils that your hair needs.
 If you use a blow-dryer or heating tools after washing your hair, you put your hair through more wear and tear.

 Thick and curly hair is often drier, making it harder for the natural oils to coat the strands.
 This is also why thick and curly hair can appear less greasy than fine hair.
 People with these hair types can usually wait longer between washes and need the natural oils to retain moisture in the hair.

 How often should you wash fine and thin hair

 The natural oils coat finer and thinner hair types faster, which is why this hair type can feel oily even just a day after washing.
 This hair type is usually less naturally dry and can be washed around three times a week.
 Dry shampoos are a great way to freshen up your hair between washes if you feel like your hair gets oily easily.